DrKJeff16/Jnvim/README.md

 -- DO NOT COPY THIS DIRECTLY
 {
     ---@type string|'Unnamed Key'
-    desc = 'Unnamed Key' or msg, -- First option is the default
+    desc = msg or 'Unnamed Key', -- `'Unnamed Key'` is the fallback
     ---@type boolean
     silent = true or false, -- First option is the default
     ---@type boolean